 But in time it became the most important railway hub of Bucharest and Romania.

 The North Railway Station has begun to become scanty even since 1880.

-Due to the visit of Emperor Franz Joseph of the Austro-Hungarian Empire, between 1895-1896 they built a new wing of the station which included a “Royal Hall”.
+Between 1895-1896 they built a new wing of the station that included a “Royal Hall”.

 In 1928 the station had 6 departure tracks and 4 arrival tracks.

 North Railway Station, the building that should not have existed

 North Railway Station had an impressive destiny witnessing many important historical events.